Hot Topics

 Black Americans Have Worse Asthma Outcomes Than White Americans

-• ~2x as likely to be hospitalized due to asthma2
+• ~2x likely to be hospitalized due to asthma2

-• ~5x as likely to visit the emergency department due to asthma2
+• ~5x likely to visit the emergency department due to asthma2

 • ~3x likely to die due to asthma, with the highest death rates in Black women1,3